SolarPathPlus/admin-panel/docs/INSTALLATION.md

 1. Packages
 - The scripts use static package names.
 If you do not use the distribution but one based on another, the package names may be different on the different repositories that are on different operating systems or it may be because of the release differences.
 - You can solve this problem by searching the accurate name of the package by using a command that is compatible with your distribution's package manager.
-- EX: If you cannot find the package which refers to Python, you can use "zypper se python" and find the accurate name of the Python package on openSUSE.
+- EX: If you cannot find the package which refers to Python, you can use "zypper se python" and find the accurate name of the Python package in openSUSE's repositories.
 2. Static Paths and File Names
 - If you have a file on the exact directory and has the exact name that was chosen inside the shell script, it will override your old file or throw an error.
 - You can solve this problem by changing the names or the directories not only inside of the shell scripts but in the source code as well.
 This is one of the other reasons why we do not release binary blobs but release scripts for intallations.